Svobyyy/Ecommerce/README.md

 ### Cart

 * Working cart with multiple products, sizes and parameters.
-* Cart data is saved in a LocalStorage
+* Cart data is saved in a LocalStorage.